-4. From the setup type list, choose Engine.

-- 5. The installer prompts you for a location to install the FME Flow Engine components.
+- 4. From the setup type list, choose Engine. - 5.
+The installer prompts you for a location to install the FME Flow Engine components.
 This can be on the local machine. - 6.
-The installer prompts you for the name of the coreHost.
-In a fault-tolerant installation, the primary coreHost should always be specified.
-Do not specify the failover host. - 7.
+The installer prompts you for the name of the < coreHost>.
+If there is more than one <coreHost> in your FME Flow architecture, specify the one to which you want the engine to connect. - 7.
 The installer prompts you for the FME Flow System Share location.
-Enter the mounted directory created in step 1. - 8.
-Enter the database type you specified when installing the FME Flow Core.
+Enter the mounted directory created in step 1.

+- 8. Enter the database type you specified when installing the FME Flow Core.
 If you specified a database other than the "FME Flow Database", enter the connection parameters. - 9.
 Enter the user name and password for the FME Flow Database that you specified when installing FME Flow. - 10.
 Complete the remaining dialogs of the FME Flow Installer. - 11.
 Manually start FME Flow, and configure it to start automatically. - 12.
 If this < engineHost > is connecting to a < coreHost > that also hosts the built-in FME Flow database and the initial FME engines, as with an Express Installation, allow the necessary connection to this machine: - a.
-On the coreHost, open file pg\hba.conf, located in <FMEFlowSystemShare>\pgsql\data\. - b.
+On the coreHost, open file pg_hba.conf, located in <FMEFlowSystemShare>\pgsql\data\. - b.
 Change the following lines:

 '''

 all

+all

 host

-all

 127.0.0.1/32

 md5

 all

+all

 host

-all

 ::1/128

 md5

 to:

+host

 all

 all 0.0.0.0/0

-host

 md5

-::/0

 host

 all

 all

+::/0

 md5

 '''

-c.
-Restart the FME Flow Database and FME Flow Engines services.

-- 13. Ensure that the user account that runs < engineHost > has the necessary permissions to access the FME Flow System Share and the FME Flow install directory.
+- c.
+Restart the FME Flow Database and FME Flow Engines services. - 13.
+Ensure that the user account that runs < engineHost > has the necessary permissions to access the FME Flow System Share and the FME Flow install directory.
 For more information, see Directory and Account Permissions. - 14.
-On the <coreHost> machine, open configuration file fmeFlowConfig.txt, and update the FME\SERVER\HOST\NAME parameter to the fully-qualified domain name or IP address of the < coreHost > machine. - 15.
+On the coreHost machine, open configuration file fmeFlowConfig.txt, and update the FME_SERVER_HOST_NAME parameter to a value that fully resolves to the IP address of the <coreHost> machine. - 15.
 Restart the FME Flow Core service.